-On the other hand, human decisions regarding an aspect of the form have, always, a flavour of desirability.
+Architectural design is engaged with complex freeform geometries (P Zellner 1999) and a designer may imagine many interconnected hierarchy of patterns for a built environment (C Alexander et al 1977).
+As such, the architectural design is a multi-facet complicated process, in which the decisions and personal preferences of the designer are essential in shaping of the form.
 Existence of a measurable basis for an aspect of design, naturally, increases the rationality of the decision, but does not exclude human personal inclinations.
 Also, the absence of scientific measures in an area strengthens reliance on the experience, insight and judgment of the designers.

-Considering the discussion given above, it is seen that the architectural design is a multi-facet complicated process, in which the decisions and personal preferences of the designer are essential.
-The example of Section I showed that the personal desirability of the designer can be associated with the evaluative models, and can be combined with the results obtained from various engineering disciplines.
+The paper shows that the personal desirability of the designer can be assigned with the design models, and can be combined with the results obtained from various engineering disciplines.
 The method is general and could be applied to any aspect for architectural design of form.
+However, for the practical application of the concept of desirability factor within the automated design media, devising suitable software is required.